Meditation & mindfulness

 -

-Mountain Meditation with Jon Kabat-Zinn, PhD
+Mountain Meditation with Jon Kabat-Zinn, PhD, who founded Mindfulness-Based Stress Reduction

-Loving Kindness (Meta) Meditation Sharon Salzburg
+Loving Kindness (Meta) Meditation with Sharon Salzburg, co-founder of The Insight Meditation Society

 -